LuisMosquera93/picoyplaca/README.md

 An xml archive called Parameters.xml was used to load parameters like start and end hours, holidays and start date of "Pico y Placa".
 It was used due to the constant variation of holidays in Quito.

 Test was develop in JUnit.

+nbproject folder was included to be able to open it easily in netbeans